openzipkin/zipkin-js/README.md

 ## Transports

-You can choose between multiple transports; they are npm packages called zipkin-transport-*, where * is e.g. "kafka" or "scribe".
+You can choose between multiple transports; they are npm packages called zipkin-transport-*, where * is e.g. "http", "kafka" or "scribe".
 Every package has its own README.md which describes how to use it.

 ## Developing